 Another completion from the 'work in progress' page.
 Ol' Pilky's made a cracking job of this Buell motored Sporty Softail.

 Wurzels Mutant sporty

-A quick worker is Wurz; He took delivery of this Mutant frame back in November.
-Now all done & on the road in time for the good spring weather.
+A quick worker is Wurz; He took delivery of this Mutant frame back in November 2010.
+He got it all done & on the road in time for the good spring weather.
 Well done Wurzel.

 Andys sporty bobber